jansmolders86/mediacenterjs/README.md

 __version 0.0.52__

 * Self updating.
-The application is now up-datable from the app itself.
+The application is now updateable from the app itself.
 No need to use GIT or NPM.

 Why use it?
 ===========